radicalgeek/pg_analyser/README.md

 Usage: The UNUSED_COLUMN_PERCENTAGE_THRESHOLD value of 5 means that if a column has non-null values in less than 5% of its rows, the tool will flag this column as being rarely used or mostly null, suggesting a review to determine if it can be removed or its usage optimized.

 ### Contributing
 Contributions are welcome!
+Just send a pull request.

 ### License
 This project is licensed under the MIT License - see the LICENSE file for details.

 ### Acknowledgments
-This utility was designed to assist database administrators and developers in optimizing their PostgreSQL databases for better performance and efficiency.
+This utility was designed to assist database administrators and developers in optimising their PostgreSQL databases for better performance and efficiency.

 ### Disclaimer
 pg_analyser makes recommendations based on general best practices and observations.
 Always review suggested changes and test them in a development environment before applying to production databases.